 - people living with disabilities

 - women and girls

-**** Special conditions apply for the payment of grant funds to University of Tasmania staff.
-An ABN and tax invoice may not be required and arrangements for the disbursement of funds will be made on acceptance of a grant offer.
+*** Special conditions apply for the payment of grant funds to University of Tasmania staff.
+An ABN is not required and arrangements for the disbursement of funds will be made on acceptance of a grant offer.